Rate Limits

 For general rate limit violations, when a limit is reached, the server stops handling requests for a period of time and responds to each new request with a 429 status code.

-HTTP Response:
+HTTP Response

-WebSocket Response:
+WebSocket Response

-Handling 429 Responses:
+Handling 429 Responses

 - Cannot be resolved programmatically from third-party applications

-For “novel” operations (infrequently called endpoints like authentication, account signup, password changes), the system may return a penalty ticket in the response body of a successful HTTP response (200 OK).
+For endpoint-level rate limit violations, the system may return a penalty ticket (p-ticket) returned in successful HTTP responses (200 OK), not as 429 errors.
 When you receive a penalty ticket, the request was not handled and the server has imposed a time penalty.

 Handling Penalty Tickets (P-Tickets)